What are Flat Feet?

 Before discussing flat foot reconstruction surgery with your doctor in Singapore, there are some ways to manage the pain associated with flat feet.
 For example, some exercises can help to strengthen your arches.
 From heel stretches to arch lifts, these exercises can be done at home with little or no equipment needed.
 However, do check with your doctor before doing these exercises.
 Your trusted orthopaedic specialist may also recommend stretches suitable for your condition.

 Pronation is the natural motion of your foot that occurs when you walk or run.
 Yet, when the arch on the inside of your foot flattens out, it can cause overpronation.
 In this case, the heel bone rotates inward and can cause excessive movement in the ankle joint and instability in the knee joint.
-Flat feet are a major risk factor for overpronation as they lack arches.
+Flat feet are a major risk factor for overpronation as they lack arches, prompting conservative treatments or surgery.

 People who overpronate are also more likely to have: